 At this time, there are no approved certification schemes or accredited certification bodies for issuing GDPR certificates.
 Once the certification bodies have been accredited to issue GDPR certificates, you will find this information on the ICO’s and UKAS’s websites.

+We are also developing our submission process for the formal approval of GDPR certification scheme criteria.
 In the meantime, we are welcoming enquiries from organisations who are in the process of developing or have developed GDPR certification schemes.
 You can find our contact details below.

 - Final publication of certification and accreditation guidelines and annexes.